Vern-Technologies/py_behrtech/gateway_package/README.md

 # Gateway APIs
 ___

-A custom Python package for interfacing with BehrTech's gateway computers to build applications
+A package to interface with BehrTech's gateway computer API for requesting and parsing data